-If this happens the muscle will be painful for some time afterward.
-It is essential the full rehabilitation programme with sports massage treatment is undertaken to restore the muscle to its original condition.
-The injury can be treated in the same way as a calf muscle strain.
+If this happens your muscle will be painful for some time afterwards.
+It is important you follow a full Calf strain rehabilitation program with sports massage treatment is undertaken to restore the muscle to its original condition.

 Treatment for cramp

 If you are suffering from a bout of calf muscle cramp, stretch the muscles.
 Hold the stretch for as long as is necessary.
 Sometimes it is helpful to get a partner, or first aider to help you stretch.